CHIRANJIT1988/dagger-hilt-android-poc/README.md

 # Sample Android Project

-### This is sample android application to understand the using of below technologies
+### This is sample android application to understand the uses of:

 ##### Dagger Hilt
 ##### Kotlin